 Toni Sanchez Benoit, J.D.

-Assistant Vice Chancellor and Vice President
+Assistant Vice-Chancellor and Vice President

 P: 713.743.8835; F: 713.743.0959

 If you want to make a police report, contact the police as soon as possible.
 Call 911.
 The sooner you make a report, the more likely it is that the police will be able to collect important evidence and apprehend the assailant.
-A prompt report can also strengthen a case for prosecution.
+A prompt report can also strengthen a case for the prosecution.
 However, even if some time has passed since you were sexually assaulted, it is never too late to make a police report or to seek help from other victim assistance agencies.

-If you think you may have been sexually assault you can seek confidential medical help at any point.
+If you think you may have been sexually assaulted you can seek confidential medical help at any point.
 Even if it happened a while ago, even if you aren’t sure what happened, and even if you don’t want to press charges you can still get medical support.
 If a rape kit examination is performed the evidence can be stored so you can press charges at a later time when you feel ready.
 Remember you have full control over what medical services you want and which you aren’t comfortable with and you can change your mind at any time.